Expo provides glimpse of future for agribusiness

-FLORENCE, S.C. — Advancements in technology and equipment are quickly changing the face of the American agricultural industry, and farmers across the state and beyond have an opportunity this week to get a firsthand look and lesson in the future of farming at the SC AgriBiz & Farm Expo.
+FLORENCE, S.C. — Advancements in technology and equipment are quickly changing the face of the American agricultural industry, and farmers across the state and beyond had an opportunity last week to get a firsthand look and lesson in the future of farming at the SC AgriBiz & Farm Expo.

 Chris Stevens of Horry County is a farmer and a crop insurance agent.
 He said he’s been around the industry most of his life, but it’s a whole new world when it comes to today’s equipment and techniques.